andre-mana/snapToFloor-UnityEditor/README.md

-# Unity Editor - Snap to Floor
+# Snap to Floor - Unity Editor script

 This script allows objects to be automatically snapped to the floor in Unity Editor, eliminating the need to do it manually.
-It supports objects with the Skinned Mesh Renderer component, rotated objects, and irregular terrain.
+It also supports objects with the Skinned Mesh Renderer component, rotated objects, and irregular terrain.

  ![1](https://github.com/andre-mana/snapToFloor-UnityEditor-/assets/172200018/523bb7ef-102b-40a2-a62e-f8cc4f0b7906)